martintrojer/martintrojer.github.com/content/post/2015-06-03-datomic-dos-and-donts.md

 title: Datomic Do's and Don'ts
 ---

-I recently tried to use Datomic in anger in a project, here are some things I learned.
+I recently tried to use Datomic in anger in a project.
+Here are some things I learned.

 <!--more-->